LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

   alert(temperature < 50 ?
 "Wear a coat" : "Enjoy the warm day");
   ```

-#### Try this:

-> Write an expression using a ternary operator that determines whether a person is old enough to get a driver's license in Oregon[^4].

 ### `if` Statements

 An if statement is used to conditionally determine whether or not one or more other statements are executed.
 Note that it does not form an expression&mdash;it doesn't evaluate to a value.